 - Lid latches

 - Built-in thermometer

 - Temperature difficult to control

 - Reports of faulty regulators

-Cuisinart CGG-180T Petit Gourmet Portable Tabletop Gas Grill
+Cuisinart CGG-180T Petit Gourmet Portable Tabletop Propane Gas Grill

-Not every camping trip involves a big trailer, and not every tailgater actually has a vehicle with a tailgate.
+Not every trip out involves a big trailer, and not every tailgater actually has a vehicle with a tailgate.
 There are times when a guy or gal really wants to do some grilling, but it’s not practical to carry a heavy grill.

 Amazingly, this little cooker weighs just 13.5 pounds.
 Toting this one should be no problem.
 Actually, a fair percentage of the weight is the porcelain-coated cast iron grill.
-It’s nice to know they didn’t skimp on this important piece of the barbeque.
+It’s nice to know they didn’t skimp on this important piece of the barbecue.

 It’s made out of stamped steel, so don’t expect great heat retention, but honestly, that’s not why you want to buy this grill, anyway.

 Heat generation may be a challenge, too, with only 5,500 BTUs to cook with.
 Still, given the size of the grill, it should be enough for basic fare, and it’s great features also make it a contender in our search for the best tabletop grills.